Shuang-Zhang/CDJNC/README.md

-# CDJNC
+# CDNJC
-R package "CDJNC" for the Jacobi type CD algorithm with warmstarts in high-dimension sparse estimation, which is proposed by Jiao et al. (2020+).
+R package "CDNJC" for the Jacobi type CD algorithm with warmstarts in high-dimension sparse estimation, which is proposed by Jiao et al. (2020+).
 # Installation

     #install.packages("devtools")